telstra/open-kilda/docs/design/connected-devices-arp/README.md

 #### ISL rules

-One rule in Transit table:
+One rule in the Transit table:

 ![ISL rule](isl_rule.png "ISL rule")